Do Fish Learn to avoid Flies & Lures?

 This is what he had to say:-

 “Now here’s the interesting part: while we conjecture and theorize about these post-graduates (really difficult fish), we rarely consider whether individual fish are predisposed to be easy or hard to catch.
-That is, are some fish, from the egg, having never seen an artificial fly before – much less having been caught on one —harder to catch than others that have grown up under the same conditions?
+That is, are some fish, from the egg, having never seen artificial flies and lures before – much less having been caught on one —harder to catch than others that have grown up under the same conditions?

 Fisheries biologists have been interested in this question for many years and there are reports on the subject going back to the 1930s.
 Then, in the late 1970s a study was carried out on a lake in Illinois, a study originally designed to look at whether catch and release would lead to lower catch rates because of “learnt hook avoidance” by largemouth bass.
 What they showed was something slightly unexpected.
 Over the five year study period, during which bass were being caught regularly, there was large variation in the number of times individual fish were landed.
 One bass was caught twelve times in one year and another fifteen.
 At the other end of the scale there were fish that were never caught—not once during the whole study period.
 Given the level of angling, the accessibility of the lake, and the fact that these fish had no initial experience of being fished for prior to the experiment starting, this was surprising.